 During the first year, students dedicate 80% of their time to attend compulsory and elective courses, workshops, seminars and, eventually, summer schools.
 In the final part of the first year, students prepare their research proposal (see Doctoral Thesis -Guidelines in the Download section).

 In the second year, students dedicate almost all their time to research that can be carried out in Trento or in other research centres in Italy or abroad.
-They also have the possibility to attend specific workshops, summer schools or seminars related to their research project, both in Italy and abroad
+They also have the possibility to attend specific workshops, summer schools or scientific conferences related to their research project, both in Italy and abroad

 In their final year, students dedicate almost all their time to research and to finalize their research papers for the Doctoral dissertation.
 At the end of the three years PhD students should have spent at least three months doing research in university or research centres abroad.

-- Statistics and regression - Prof. Taufer (joint course with E&M - 36 hours)
+- Statistics and regression - F. Santi and E. Taufer (joint course with ECOFIN- 36 hours)

-- Environmental sustainability (advanced) - Prof. Ragazzi, Geneletti, Andreottola (joint with DICAM – 9 hours)
+- Environmental sustainability (advanced) - M. Ragazzi, D. Geneletti, G. Andreottola (joint with DICAM – 10 hours)

-- Stakeholder theory, social capital and third sector - Prof. Buffa, Tortia, Vatiero (24 hours)
+- Stakeholder theory, social capital and third sector - F. Buffa, E. Tortia, M. Vatiero (26 hours)

-- Qualitative Research Methods - Prof. Ericka Costa (joint course with E&M – 16 hours)
+- Qualitative Research Methods – TBD (16 hours)

-- Environmental valuation: stated preferences approaches - Prof. Notaro (16 hours)
+- Environmental valuation: stated preferences approaches - S. Notaro (16 hours)

-- Performance analysis for sustainability - Prof. Zaninotto (12 hours)
+- Performance analysis - E. Zaninotto (joint course with Management (BZ) - 12 hours)

-- Academic writing - Prof. Haigh (joint course with E&M and SRS - 36 hours)
+- Academic writing - S. Haigh (joint course with ECOFIN and SRS - 36 hours)

-The PhD student should also attend elective courses (minimum 55 hours) choosing among those offered by:
+PhD students should also attend elective courses (minimum 84 hours) choosing among those offered by:

 - The Department of Economics and Management,